August 12 , 2018

 Of course you’ll also want to stop for an ice cream at one of the old town’s most popular shops, Le Glacier des Alpes – the long line is a good sign.

-Always save some time to get a little lost and explore the backstreets – you never know what delightful things you might find.
+Always take some time to get a little lost and explore the backstreets – you never know what delightful things you might find.

 Rue Sainte-Claire and Rue de L’Île form one of the main arteries of Annecy’s old town streets.